THANK YOU for applying to be a Volunteer with Scouts Canada, the largest co-ed youth-serving organization in Canada!

 - How to get it: As the process varies across the country some applications can be completed online and some only in person and some both.
 Attached to this article is a list of police detachments with their processes to provide PRC/VSS for major urban centres across Canada, please reference this to find out which process you should use.
 If your town is not included on this list please reach out to your local detachment to find out the process.

 - Non-Profit Proof of Volunteerism Letter: If in your neck of the woods you are asked to go into a police detachment to request your PRC/VSS you may need a letter verifying you are volunteering with us to make the request.
 This letter can cut or eliminate the cost of a PRC/VSS (if there is a cost, in many areas this is free).
-This letter is attached to this article for you to download and provide to the detachment.
+To obtain a copy of this letter, please contact your Group Commissioner, Relationship Manager or Registration@scouts.ca.

 - Child Abuse Registry (CAR) Applications: Manitoba and Nova Scotia volunteers please read the Child Abuse Registry - Manitoba and Nova Scotia article for how to complete the Child Abuse Registry Check (CAR) application as it is required in your provinces IN ADDITION to a PRC/VSS.